kevinsqi/react-circular-progressbar/README.md

 A circular progressbar component, built with SVG and extensively customizable. [**Try it out on CodeSandbox**](https://codesandbox.io/s/vymm4oln6y).

+🙌 **v2.0.0 is out** and has a bunch of new features to make it easier to use the component!
+There are a few breaking changes though - take a look at [UPGRADING.md](/UPGRADING.md) for instructions on how to migrate.

 <a href="https://codesandbox.io/s/vymm4oln6y"><img height="120" src="/demo/public/images/animated-progressbar.gif?raw=true" alt="animated progressbar" /></a> <a href="https://codesandbox.io/s/vymm4oln6y"><img height="120" src="/demo/public/images/circular-progressbar-examples.png?raw=true" alt="progressbar examples" /></a>

 ## Installation